grafviktor/goto/docs/SSH_CONFIG.md

 gg --set-ssh-config-path "https://raw.githubusercontent.com/grafviktor/goto/refs/heads/develop/docs/example/root_config"
 ```

 The limitation of this approach is that GOTO cannot edit host entries loaded from remote ssh_config files.
-If you need to adjust hostnames before connecting or create new entries on the fly, please consider using YAML storage which is described in project [README](../README.md#41-yaml-storage-location-and-structure) file.
+If you need to adjust hostnames before connecting or create new entries on the fly, please consider using YAML storage which is described in the project's [README](../README.md#41-yaml-storage-location-and-structure) file.